zwade/PseudoSocket/README.md

 PseudoSocket
 ============

-Abstracts the a Websocket Connection through a relay server
+Abstracts a Websocket Connection through a relay server